kravietz/StringEnvelope/README.md

     String plaintext = env.unwrap(ciphertext, "key");

-On integrity error an exception will be thrown, so `try/catch` should be used:
+On integrity error an exception will be thrown, so `try/catch` should be used.
+Details on why decryption failed are returned in the exception, but it's usually because the encrypted block was modified or malformed:

     try {
         String plaintext = env.unwrap(ciphertext, "key");
     catch (IllegalArgumentException e) {
-        // handle the error
+        System.out.println("Decryption failed: " + e);
     }

 The class also has a built-in self-test method that returns `true` if the implementation works as expected.

-    assert env.selfTest();
+    if (!env.selfTest())
+            throw new InternalError("self test failed");

 The self-test should be normally called when the class is initialised so that possible buggy or old Java implementations can be detected before they impair the encryption.